benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 ### And more!

-If you want to take things even further, there are a few more customizations to explore:
+To take things even further, there are a few more customizations to explore:

 * **Additional UniFi security features** - UniFi offers [a number of advanced security-related features that you can enable in parallel](https://help.ui.com/hc/en-us/articles/360006893234-UniFi-USG-UDM-Configuring-Internet-Security-Settings):[^3]
   * **Intrusion prevention system** (IPS) - Detect and disrupt activity associated with known malware